Ecotrust/madrona/docs/study_region.rst

 MPAs are affected.
 Reports cached for these MPAs will expire, so the next time they are requested it may take longer to retrieve the results until they are cached again.

+Cross-Study Region Support
+**************************

+There are use cases where it makes sense to have integration across multiple study regions.
+For example, in California it makes sense for work in the southern study region to be informed by work in the central one.
+It would be desirable to report on the Marine Protected Areas in multiple study regions as a network.
+Such integration cannot happen within a single app, and will need to be supported by webservices.
+The actual implementation details of these services have yet to be worked out.